 - Informational articles typically take the form of guides and include best practices and tips.

-In our “increase donations” scenario, the searcher is looking for information on how to increase donations.
+In the previous “increase donations” scenario, the searcher is looking for information on how to increase donations.

-- So, in this article we’d include best practices and actionable tips for the topic and subtopics we discussed previously: sponsorships, marketing channels, and events.
+- So, in this article you’d include best practices and actionable tips for the topic and subtopics discussed previously: sponsorships, marketing channels, and events.

-- Then, we’ll want to provide some type of next step the searcher can take.
-In this example, it’s best practice to link to articles about event planning, useful marketing tools, an in-depth article about securing sponsorships, and list of fundraising software.
+- Then, you’d want to provide some type of next step the searcher can take.
+In this example, it’s best practice to link to articles about event planning, useful marketing tools, an in-depth article about securing sponsorships, and a list of fundraising software.

 Write high quality, long-form content

-Once you’ve completed your research, you can start writing your article.
-It’s important to write readable, digestible content.
-That means using easy-to-understand vocabulary, breaking up long paragraphs, using headings to break up sections, and being clear and concise.
-Remember, you’re the expert and your donors are asking you questions that are important to them.
+Once you complete your research, you can start writing your article!
+It’s important to write readable, digestible content, which means using easy-to-understand vocabulary, breaking up long paragraphs, using headings to break up sections, and being clear and concise.
+Remember, you’re the expert, and your donors are asking you questions that are important to them.

 - When writing your article, check off keywords as you go!
 This will provide a small mental boost and make sure you cover every keyword.